 - When the lemon peels are done steeping, combine the water and sugar in a saucepan over medium-high heat.
 Stir until sugar dissolves, about 3-5 minutes.
 Cool completely.

 - Pour the cooled simple syrup (sugar water) over the lemon peels and vodka.
 Cover and let steep again overnight.
 Using a strainer, strain the limoncello to remove the peels.
 Pour the limoncello into bottles, cover, and store in the refrigerator or freezer.

 How to Make a Spritzer?

-A spritzer generally combines white or red wine with sparkling soda such as soda water, sparkling water, or even ginger ale or lemon lime soda.
+A spritzer (or spritz) generally combines white or red wine with sparkling soda such as soda water, sparkling water, or even ginger ale or lemon-lime soda (like 7-up or Sprite).
 There are many variations!

 It’s generally best to make sure all your ingredients are COLD before making a spritzer.
 You can serve the drink over ice or without ice.
 Some spritzers have fruit or slices of citrus fruit such as lime or lemon.